cinar/indicator/asset/README.md

 func SnapshotsAsDates(snapshots <-chan *Snapshot) <-chan time.Time
 ```

-SnapshotsAsDates extracts the date field from each snapshot in the provided channel and returns a new channel containing only those date values.The original snapshots channel can no longer be directly used afterwards.
+SnapshotsAsDates extracts the date field from each snapshot in the provided channel and returns a new channel containing only those date values.The original snapshots channel can no longer be directly used afterward.

 <a name="SnapshotsAsHighs"></a>
 ## func [SnapshotsAsHighs](<https://github.com/cinar/indicator/blob/master/asset/snapshot.go#L61>)